 For Madeline: "Cheap!"
 Madeline had already had the upper hand on Ernest — had she ignored his "Cheap!" remark, she'd have never fallen down the stairs.

 Blessed with Suck: Shortly after finding out about each other's immortality, Helen and Madeline try to kill each other.
-They don't die, but their bodies do, and they are stuck in their broken, battered corpses for (it is implied) eternity.
-They use undertaking techniques just to keep themselves looking and moving like real people - but then their bodies simply fall apart.
+They are stuck in their broken, battered corpses for (it is implied) eternity.
+They use undertakers' techniques just to keep themselves looking and moving like real people — but eventually their bodies simply fall apart.

 The Cameo: Sydney Pollack is the first doctor Madeline sees post-stairs accident.

 Chekhov's Gun: Ernest is seen trying to throw scalpels at a dartboard early in the film.
 He does poorly, presumably due to the years of alcoholism giving him shaky hands.
 Later on, after having one of his hands rejuvenated to display the powers of the potion, he throws a knife with perfect accuracy just when he needs to.

 Crapsack World: Debatable: On one hand, appearance is everything and undeath is preferable to ageing.
 On the other hand, Ernest achieved recognition and popularity in his twilight years, and achieved immortality that way.

 Did You Get a New Haircut?: Played straight.
 After Madeline has drunk a potion giving her eternal youth and beauty, her husband Ernest asks, "Change your hair?"